Montana-Media-Arts/webDesignFall2024/_docs/topic-06/07-select-types/02-page.md

 **Radio Buttons** (`type="radio"`) allow users to select **one** item.

-Notice in the code example below, that this element, like the text box, will likely be placed in a `<p>...</p>`.
+Notice in the code example below that this element, like the text box, will likely be placed in a `<p>...</p>`.
 This makes it easy to add information or "choice" text around the elements.

 ### name (Required)

 Radio buttons must be grouped together.
 This tells the browser that only "one of the choices" of this group can be selected.
 This is a user interface standard to which we should adhere.

 To group radio button elements together the developer provides the same `name=""` attribute value for each possible choice.
 As with all elements, this name attribute is sent along with the rest of the form data.